wizzzard91/activity-suggestions/README.md

 Tradeoffs I had to embrace: I would also prefer to use GraphQL Code Generator for type safety between GraphQL schema and TypeScript code, but I need to focus on a better usage of time.
 Same goes for dependency inversions - it would take time to set up as well.

 Another tradeoff I had to deal is to make backend not configurable.
 I've focused instead on introducing better strategies to resolve ranking, to meet the deadline.

+One more trade-off - the algorithms in Ranking Strategies could be faster, but I've embraced the most simple solution.

 ### Frontend